rotki/rotki/docs/api.rst

    :resjson object result: A list of transaction entries to return for the given filter.
    :resjson object entry: A single transaction entry
    :resjson bool ignored_in_accounting: A boolean indicating whether this transaction should be ignored in accounting or not
    :resjson list decoded_events: A list of decoded events for the given transaction.
-Each even is an object comprised of the event entry and a boolean denoting if the event has been customized by the user or not.
+Each event is an object comprised of the event entry and a boolean denoting if the event has been customized by the user or not.
+Each entry also has a `has_details` flag.
+If `has_details` is true, then it is possible to call /history/events/details endpoint to retrieve some extra information about the event.
    :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.
    :resjson int entries_limit: The limit of entries if free version. -1 for premium.
    :resjson int entries_total: The number of total entries ignoring all filters.